Pommard appellation wine

 Pommard Appellation

 Pommard is a village in Burgundy located between Beaune and Volnay.
-The Pommard appellation covers nearly 340 hectares of vineyards and produces only red Burgundy wines primarily using the Pinot Noir and Pinot Gris (locally called Pinot Beurot) grape varieties.
-Pommard wines are structured and concentrated, and are renowned for being the most powerful in the Côte de Beaune.
+The Pommard appellation covers nearly 340 hectares of vineyards and produces only Burgundy red wines primarily using Pinot Noir and Pinot Gris (locally called Pinot Beurot) grape varieties.
+Pommard wines are well-structured and concentrated, and are known for being the most powerful wines of the Côte de Beaune.

-The great estates of the appellation include Domaine Bouchard Père et Fils, Domaine Dugat-Py, Domaine Louis Jadot, Domaine Méo-Camuzet
+The great estates of the appellation are Domaine Bouchard Père et Fils, Domaine Dugat-Py, Domaine Louis Jadot, Domaine Méo-Camuzet...

 Read more